Self Care Center

 - If you share equipment, such as telephones and keyboards, wipe them off with rubbing alcohol between users.

 - Quit smoking and avoid second-hand cigarette smoke, which irritates the mucus membranes.
-Contact your primary care physician for guidance and help to quit smoking, see these, resources or check out Swedish Covenant’s Smoking Cessation classes for help.
+Contact your primary care physician for guidance and help to quit smoking, see these, quit-smoking resources or check out Swedish Hospital’s Smoking Cessation smoking-cessation classes for help.

 - Rest is essential.
 Take at least two or three days of bed rest.